 The port's Capital Improvement Program (CIP) is the primary tool used to plan for major capital projects and acquisition needs over a multi-year forecast period.
-The CIP forecasts expenditures to be incurred for the projects and acquisitions, identifies capital funding sources, and show the impact on future operating budgets.
-The planning horizon for the capital budgets is 7-10 years.
-This period enables the port to determine emerging capital needs and estimate project costs as well as allow time to plan projects and arrange funding.
+The CIP forecasts expenditures to be incurred for projects and acquisitions, identifies capital funding sources, and shows the impact on future operating budgets.
+The planning horizon for the port's capital budgets is 7-10 years.
+This period enables the port to determine emerging capital needs, estimate project costs and allow time to plan projects and arrange funding.

-The 2021 capital budget reflects the port's continuing commitment to promoting regional economic activity through the investment of over \$8.94 million in the economic development and expansion and renewal of port facilities.
-In 2021 the port will perform tenant improvements, continue advancing a multi-year investment in the port's Waterfront development and perform significant maintenance related improvements to existing port facilities.
-Financing for the 2021 capital program will come from current revenues, tax levy revenue, grants, and other contributions.
+The 2022 capital budget reflects the port's continuing commitment to promoting regional economic activity through the investment of over \$23.37 million in the economic development and expansion and renewal of port facilities.
+In 2022 the port will perform tenant improvements, continue advancing a multi-year investment in the port's waterfront development and perform significant maintenance related improvements to existing port facilities.
+Financing for the 2022 capital program will come from current revenues, tax levy revenue, grants, and other contributions.